Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0003-image-manipulation.md

 ## Decision Outcome

-Chosen option: sharp and splashy, because these libraries fulfill all requirements given (see below).
+Chosen option: "sharp" and "splashy", because these libraries fulfill all requirements given (see below).

 ### Positive Consequences